 All of Seller's and Members' representations and warranties in this Agreement (considered collectively), and each of these representations and warranties (considered individually), that do not contain an express materiality qualification shall have been accurate in all material respects as of the date of this Agreement, and shall be accurate in all material respects as of the time of the Closing as if then made.
-All of Seller's and Members' representations and warranties in this Agreement that contains an express materiality qualification, shall have been accurate in all respects as of the date of this Agreement, and shall be accurate in all respects as of the time of the Closing as if then made.
+All of Seller's and Members' representations and warranties in this Agreement that contains an express materiality qualification, shall have been accurate in all respects as of the time of the Closing as if then made.